elliefewings/KB_rawdata/README.md

 ```
 ## Input

-The input `-i` is the path to a directory containing multiple fastqs
+The input `-i` and '-a' is the path to a directory containing multiple fastqs for RNA and ATAC data respectively

 Example input directory: